MamMark/mm/tools/utils/tagdump/README.md

 If a record fails sanity checks (bad rtype, incorrect length, bad record sum) a resync will be performed.
-This involves locating the next sync or reboot record (looking for SYNc_MAJIK).
+This involves locating the next sync or reboot record (looking for SYNC_MAJIK).
 And then we will back up to the start of the record.

 INSTALL: